 What to do when financial markets drop?

-Keeping your nerve and remaining invested are key to smooth out the ups and downs in your investment plan, but they’re not the only things you can do when markets drop.
+Keeping your nerve and focusing on the long-term are key to smooth out the ups and downs in your investment plan, but they’re not the only things you can do when markets drop.
 This might come as a surprise to you, but falling markets aren’t always bad news and there are ways to take advantage of the situation How so, you ask?
 Well, falling markets typically mean that investments are becoming cheaper to buy.
 In other words, market drops give you the opportunity to purchase cheap investments that could potentially generate a good return later on if things get better.
-So, instead of selling investments or withdrawing money from your Stocks and Shares ISA, it could be a good idea to consider investing more.
-A smart way to do so is to invest little and often without paying attention to market fluctuations.
+One way that could help smooth out market bumps is to consider investing little and often without paying attention to market fluctuations.
 That way, your plan gets fed regularly and you're less exposed to short-term fluctuations.
 In other words, by investing regularly, you have the possibility to grab cheap investments that could potentially increase in value if the markets go back up.

 2: Data from Bloomberg